matthew-lim-matthew-lim/CSECoin/README.md

 # CSECoin
-Hosting Assets for CSECoin Cryptocurrency for UNSW Computer Science And Engineering Society
+Hosting/Archiving/Documenting Assets for CSECoin Cryptocurrency for UNSW Computer Science And Engineering Society

+The CSECoin image is being hosted in this repository (reminder for myself to not remove the repository).